White Spots on the Nails: Where do They Come From?

 - Ulcerative colitis

-Also, not getting certain nutrients can make white spots more likely.
+Also, not getting certain nutrients can make white spots more likely to show up.
 This is because they help with the growth and development of fingernail compounds.

 Some of these are: